harmslab/topiary/docs/source/protocol.rst

     + *summary-tree.pdf*: Drawing of reconciled tree with branch lengths and labeled non-speciation events.
     + *reconciled-tree_events.newick*: Rooted, reconciled tree with branch lengths in newick format.
-Tips are topiary uids.
+Tips are topiary UIDs.
 Internal nodes are labeled with evolutionary events.
     + *reconciliations/*: Directory with reconciliation information written out by GeneRax.
 See the `GeneRax documentation <generax-link_>`_ for details.
     + *reconciled-tree.newick*: Rooted, reconciled tree with branch lengths in newick format.
-Tips are topiary uids.
+Tips are topiary UIDs.
 Internal nodes are unlabeled.
     + *species-tree.newick*: Species tree downloaded from the Open Tree of Life.

   + `topiary.reconcile <topiary.generax.html#topiary.generax.reconcile.reconcile>`_
   + `topiary.df_to_species_tree <topiary.opentree.html#topiary.opentree.tree.df_to_species_tree>`_

-+ :emph:`Infer ancestral sequences` using RAxML-NG given the reconciled tree and maximum likelihood phylogenetic model.
-Gaps are inferred using parsimony using PastML.
++ :emph:`Infers ancestral sequences` using RAxML-NG given the reconciled tree and maximum likelihood phylogenetic model.
+Gaps are inferred using parsimony via PastML.
 This tree an example of "summary-tree.pdf" generated by this step.
 The graph shows an example ancestor sequence summary.
-The text shows the corresponding reconstructed ancestor and it's altAll versions.
+The text shows the corresponding reconstructed ancestor and its altAll versions.

   .. image:: _static/img/ali-to-anc/ancestors.svg
     :align: center